Choose a backup disk and set encryption options on Mac

 Note: You may want to set up Time Machine in the evening so that the initial backup can be done overnight.
 If you back up to a Time Capsule or AirPort Extreme (802.11ac), the initial backup may be faster if your Mac is in the same room as the Time Capsule or AirPort Extreme (802.11ac), or if you connect your Mac to one of the Ethernet ports on the Time Capsule or AirPort Extreme (802.11ac).
 Subsequent backups take less time.

-Time Machine can’t back up to iPod or a disk formatted for Windows.
+Time Machine can’t back up to a disk formatted for Windows.
 If you connect a disk formatted for Windows, it can be reformatted (permanently removing all data) to a Mac filesystem format and used as a backup disk.

-Click Use Disk.
+Click Set Up Disk.

 You may need to provide the password when you connect the disk to your Mac, or when you disconnect the disk or restart your Mac.